23f2003639/behavioral-biometrics-fraud-detection-ml/README.md

 This work is part of an academic research project titled:

-**A Multi-Layered Security Framework for Digital Payments: Behavioral Biometrics-Based Fraud Detection Using Machine Learning**
+**"A Multi-Layered Security Framework for Digital Payments: Behavioral Biometrics-Based Fraud Detection Using Machine Learning"**

 The paper is currently unpublished.
 This repository documents my individual contributions to the machine learning components of the project.